0xordinaryday/blog/strays/_posts/2020-07-27-dodoagain.md

 ---
 layout: post
-title:  "Dodo: Now I'm Getting Frustrated."
+title:  "Dodo: Why are you like this?"
 date:   2020-07-27 18:00:00 +1000
 category: strays
 ---